joereynolds/the-check-republic/README.md

-# check-republic (WIP - Doesn't work yet)
+# check-republic

 `check-republic` is an alert system for your local machine.
 It can alert on things like high CPU usage, low battery, incoming emails or anything else your brain can think of.

-To get started, download the executable and run
+To get started, download the executable and run:

 ```
 check-republic run &